This editorial originally ran in the March 2012 issue of Food Manufacturing.

 But often overlooked in the midst of these attacks are the food companies and business owners investing in ways to make food safer and Americans healthier.

-In 1988, the Bob’s Red Mill headquarters in Clackamas County, OR, was itself affected by arson.
+In 1988, the Bob’s Red Mill headquarters in Clackamas County, Ore., was itself affected by arson.
 The historic mill was completely destroyed in a criminal fire, and the company’s then-owner, Bob Moore, was faced with a decision: rebuild the business from scratch or move on.
-Moore chose to rebuild, and Bob’s Red Mill now employs several hundred people in the Milwaukie, OR area and is the largest U.S. producer of whole-grain flours.
+Moore chose to rebuild, and Bob’s Red Mill now employs several hundred people in the Milwaukie, Ore., area and is the largest U.S. producer of whole grain flours.

-On his 81st birthday in early 2010, Moore made headlines when he transferred ownership of the business he had spent more than 30 years building to an employee stock ownership plan, effectively giving the business to his employees.
+On his 81st birthday in early 2010, Moore made headlines when he transferred ownership of the business he had spent over 30 years building to an employee stock ownership plan, effectively giving the business to his employees.

-- $1.35 million to the National College of Natural Medicine to fund the ECO (Ending Childhood Obesity) Project, an ongoing series of free family-oriented nutritional health education and cooking workshops that provide families with the tools and know-how they need to make healthier food choices.
+- $1.35 million to the National College of Natural Medicine to fund the ECO Project (“Ending Childhood Obesity”), an ongoing series of free family-oriented nutritional health education and cooking workshops that provide families with the tools and know-how they need to make healthier food choices.

 The Moores have provided a generous example with their socially responsible giving, but the pair isn’t alone; food industry giants are often working behind the scenes to improve the food supply and consumer health.

-In this issue of Food Manufacturing’s cover story, you’ll read about the Global Food Protection Institute (GFPI), which has been working to improve food safety and protection worldwide.
+In this issue’s cover story, you’ll read about the Global Food Protection Institute (GFPI), which has been working to improve food safety and protection worldwide.
 The facility wouldn’t be here today if it weren’t for a generous grant from the W.K.
-Kellogg foundation, which provided the startup capital needed to begin research.
-Though the foundation is a separate entity from Kellogg, the majority of its annual funding comes from the cereal giant.
+Kellogg foundation, which provided the startup capital needed to begin research at the GFPI.
+Though the foundation is a separate entity from Kellogg Company, the majority of its annual funding comes from the cereal giant.